semio/ddf_utils/docs/recipe.rst

 The basic object in recipe is ingredient.
 A ingredient defines a collection of data which comes form existing dataset or result of computation between several ingredients.
-To define ingredients form existing datasets, we append the ``ingredients`` section; to define ingredients from computation, we append the ``cooking`` section.
+To define ingredients form existing datasets or csv files, we append to the ``ingredients`` section; to define ingredients on the fly, we append to the ``cooking`` section.

 The ``ingredients`` section is a list of ingredient objects.
-An ingredient should be defined with following parameters:
+An ingredient that reads data from a data package should be defined with following parameters:

 -  ``id``: the name of the ingredient
 -  ``dataset``: the dataset where the ingredient is from